 LHSC staff follow the four moments of hand hygiene:

-- Moment 1 – before initial patient contact;
+- Moment 1 – before contact with the patient or their environment;

-- Moment 3 – after body fluid exposure risk; and,
+- Moment 3 – after contact with body fluid; and,

 - Moment 4 – after contact with the patient of their environment.